eazykyube/Basics-of-ray-tracing-labs/README.md

-# CGGD_lab2
+# Basics of ray tracing labs

 Implementation of basics of ray tracing.
 Was done within the Computer Graphics in Game Development course of Innopolis University.

-# Basics of ray tracing labs

-This repo contains a template for Basics of ray tracing labs

 ## Pre requirements